 I heard about the #YesChallenge a while ago.
-Came across this lovely video where a mother talks about how she took the YesMom Challenge and it made her see a lot of things with a new angle.
+Came across this lovely video on good parenting tips where a mother talks about how she took the YesMom Challenge and it made her see a lot of things with a new angle.

 My initial reaction to the video honestly was a lot of apprehensions.
 I have always said that as much as I would like to be a friend to my son Ojas, I need to be a parent first.
 My primary responsibility is to discipline him, make him a better adult.
 There is an expectation I have from the way he grows up, how will those be achieved if I never say no to him.
 A parent’s job is tough, surely a parent cannot be a yes person.

 So many questions popped up in my head, but nonetheless, I decided to take it up and see where it goes.
 The first week was hard, the instinctive response to most questions he asked me was & NO. The first week also made me realise how many NOs I am actually saying.
 Even on the things that actually don’t really deserve a no. It made me aware that I really can say yes very easily 6 out of 10 times, it really was a no-brainer.
 It was my own habit of saying No that was stopping me.
 And so I took up the #YesChallenge